“Let yourself be silently drawn by the strange pull of what you really love. It will not lead you astray.”

 From Homestead to Farmstead

 In August of 2022, Mark and I were fortunate enough to buy a small property in rural SW Washington.
-We moved in on April 1st, 2023 and have built a goat barn, brought home our first 3 Nubian Dairy Goats; repurposed an old wooden play structure into a coop and run for our small flock of chickens; put up a large fenced-in garden area; and set up a forge and workshop.
-Feel free to come see what we’re up to at AnderWolfe Farmstead and Forge!
+We fully moved in on April 2nd, 2023 and have built a goat barn, started a herd of Nubian Dairy Goats; repurposed an old wooden play structure into a coop and run for our small flock of chickens; put up a large fenced-in garden area; and set up a forge and workshop.
+Feel free to come see what we’re up to online at AnderWolfe Farmstead and Forge!

 What is Homesteading?